benmai22/HackIowa2021MLModel-Car-Accident/README.md

 -Gave a technical presentation in front of other teams in order to explain the idea and results

-Developed with: Jupyter Notebook, Scikit-learn, NumPy,Pandas, Matplotlib
+Developed with: Jupyter Notebook, Scikit-learn, NumPy,Pandas, Matplotlib, Seaborn